 I would recommend this course to people who are self-motivated.
 I have had a lot going on, and was able to leave the course for a few weeks, and come back to it when I could.
 The fact that it is self-paced made it perfect."

 "The tools provided in this course have given me an example of how much better my client can express herself with the questions provided.
 I had been working with this client for 4 sessions prior to her agreeing to be my practice client and although the 4 sessions told me a lot about her, it was a very inefficient method of accumulating the information specific to her actual goals and objectives.
 The tools provided got straight to what she wanted and I think made her goals much clearer in her mind.
 I feel well supported by these tools and more anxious to jump into a more varied group of needs than I did coaching without them.
 I know now how to better support them and commit to their success.
 I have a PhD in psychology and took another coaching course as a master’s certificate.
-The education was not organized in the fashion that Fowler International Academy of Professional Coaching is and I feel much more competent with the use of this method, education, and tools.
 It has been an excellent coaching course for me.
 The most valuable aspect of the course is the attention to the client that it masters; especially the vision statement.
 It is so personal that it really comes off as a gift to the client."

 S. Z. - Massachusetts